Hi friend and Welcome!

 It’s a super important question in determining which gear you decide to buy for your home studio!
 Before we get started though…

 Grab a snack, sit back, and relax because…

 What I will bring you in this article

-- Audio Interface
+- Does it matter what Audio Interface I use?

-- What do interfaces do?
+- What does an Audio Interface do?

-- Top recommendation
+- Top Recommendation/Final Word

 Now without further ado, let’s get rolling!